 Lesson # 4 – When in Doubt, Go Local

 It’s just not feasible to expect to rank for national keywords.
 There are heavy hitters involved and getting traction on a national scale requires years and years of dedication.
+This is one of the most important marketing lessons I have learned.

 I’m not saying it’s impossible, I’m just saying the chances are slim.